lebronbrian23/web-developer-project/README.md

 ## Project Overview

-The **Voices Job Submission Form** is a web application form designed to collect voice acting job opportunities from users.
+The ** Job Submission Form** is a web application form designed to collect voice acting job opportunities from users.
 The application features:

 - A responsive HTML form with real-time client-side validation
 - Comprehensive server-side validation using a custom Validator service